Foundation Degrees and Bachelor’s Degrees

 A bachelor degree is an academic course of study that takes three to four years to complete and designed to give students a thorough understanding of a particular subject whilst developing their analytical, intellectual and essay/dissertation writing skills.
 There are different types of bachelor’s degrees available to study such as Bachelor of Arts (BA), Bachelor of Science (BSc) or Bachelor of Medicine (MB), all of which can be studied part-time or through flexible learning.

-Take a look at our Foundation Degrees and Bachelor’s Degrees courses and choose the one that’s right for you.
+Browse our Foundation Degrees and Bachelor’s Degrees courses and choose the one that’s right for you.